redhat-developer/service-binding-operator/examples/nodejs_awsrds_varprefix/README.md

     resource: deployments
 ```

 The request is basically the same as the one we used for the Shell application.
-The only difference is the application name used in name used in the `application`.
+The only difference is the application name used in the `application`.

 We can use the `create-service-binding-nodejs-app` make target to create the request for us: